ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 #### Screens after the component

 This component creates another item on the page.
-The data remains on the page until the user submits it, for example with a ‘Save and continue’ button.
+All the data remains on the page until the user submits it, for example with a ‘Save and continue’ button.

 Users can edit their items after submitting them using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).

-### Stacked variant example with radio buttons
+### Example of the stacked layout with radio buttons

 <p><img src="{{ 'assets/images/add-another-stacked.png' | rev | url }}" alt="A screen showing an MOJ header and footer.
 The page contains a caption with some personal identifiers, including date of birth.
 The H1 is 'Tom Walker' and the H2 is 'Add a course'.
 Then there's the heading 'Course 1' and 2 field labels.
 They are 'Enter the course name' and 'Enter the course provider'.
 Underneath the fields is a question 'How long does the course last?' with 4 radio options.
 There's a horizontal line and then a grey button with the content 'Add another course'.></p>